Meet Mr. Blend

-UPON EXPERIENCING A prolonged bout of boredom, Mr. Blend decided to pack a small bag and rent a penny-farthing to explore and document people, places, and sundry oddities from each tiny township that adorned the mysterious landscape ...
+What can be said is that upon experiencing a prolonged bout of boredom, Mr. Blend decided to pack a small bag and use said penny-farthing to explore and document people, places, and miscellaneous oddities from each tiny township that adorned the mysterious landscape.

-’Tis not, dear reader, because his journey truly began in elementary school.
+’Tis not, for his journey began in elementary school.

 As a young kid, Mr. Blend was a voracious reader.
 From regular fiction to choose-your-own-adventure books, he consumed stories with a hunger for adventure.

-In fact, he always kept a watchful eye on the small reading nook in the corner of his fifth-grade classroom, making sure he finished the project at hand, posthaste, so he could snatch the best seat in the house whilst continuing The Hobbit, or There and Back Again; The Chronicles of Narnia; A Wrinkle in Time; or some other exciting journey.
+In fact, he always kept a watchful eye on the small reading nook in the corner of his fifth-grade classroom, making sure he quickly finished the project at hand so he could snatch the best seat in the house whilst continuing The Hobbit, or There and Back Again; The Chronicles of Narnia; A Wrinkle in Time; or some other journey.

 And creative writing was part of it.